✍️ W06 Summative (20%)

 +-30 marks |

-Good! | If we see all of the good stuff: - The exploratory data analysis was done well - The code is error-free - The visualisations are properly labelled and the axes are well-formatted - The visualisations have a good title (and subtitle) - The choice of visualisations is the best to answer the question - Even if we can’t provide a conclusive Yes or No answer to the question, the interpretation of the visualisations is accurate. - The pre-processing of the data for the visualisations was done in a way that is efficient and easy to follow. - We observe good use of the group-by -> apply -> combine strategy in pandas to prepare the data for the visualisations. - The visualisations were created using the lets-plot library. - If using functions, they worked well with pandas and were used in a way that made the final code easier to follow. - Your git commit history and accompanying messages clearly reveal how your project evolved as you made improvements to the EDA code |
+Good! | If we see all of the good stuff: - The exploratory data analysis was done well - The code is error-free - The visualisations are properly labelled and the axes are well-formatted - The visualisations have a good title (and subtitle) - The choice of visualisations is the best to answer the question - Even if we can’t provide a conclusive Yes or No answer to the question, the interpretation of the visualisations is accurate. - The pre-processing of the data for the visualisations was done in a way that is efficient and easy to follow. - The visualisations were created using the lets-plot library. - If using functions, they worked well with pandas and were used in a way that made the final code easier to follow. - Your git commit history and accompanying messages clearly reveal how your project evolved as you made improvements to the EDA code |

 35+ marks |